 - Opioid Use Disorder (OUD) Patients Receiving Medications for OUD

 - Continuity of Medication Use for OUD among Patients with OUD

 - Follow-up After Substance Use Disorder (SUD) Inpatient/Residential Treatment

 - SUD-related Hospitalizations or Emergency Department Visits

 Claims-Based Measures 1–3 are adapted from NQF-endorsed insurance plan level measures with a new attribution model for the provider parent organization.
-Measure 4 was recommended by the Expert Panel convened by NQF and was developed for testing in Phase 1.
+Measure 4 was recommended by the Expert Panel convened by NQF and was developed for testing in the ATLAS pilot.

 The data collection period for the claims-based measures was from October 2019 to February 2020.
 Five states and eight commercial health insurers agreed to compute the claims-based measures using their data.
 Data contributors were asked to code the analytic specifications at the substance use disorder (SUD) provider parent organization level.
 This decision was made because some states do not have facility-specific identifiers (e.g., NPIs) to use when coding claims and, therefore, the claims cannot be attributed to specific physical locations.
 Following submission, six validation checks (e.g., relative value checks, equivalency checks, outlier checks) were conducted on the measures and additional summary data provided by the data contributors.
 Contributors were sent questions or requests for resubmission as needed.
 Claims-based measures are not available for all parent organizations.